Mrkhan76/DS-ML-/README.md

 # DS-ML
-this file is for data science
+this file is for housing information